joaoavf/joaoavf.com/README.md

-# Blog of Andreas Klinger
+# Blog of JF

-In this repository you will find the source code for [klinger.io](https://klinger.io/).
+In this repository you will find the source code for [joaoavf.com](https://joaoavf.com/).

+This is a fork from Andreas Klinger @ [klinger.io](https://klinger.io/).

 ## Techstack